JanSkn/football-computer-vision/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project called *MatchVision* allows tracking the ball, referees and players, tracking them individually and assigning them to a team, displaying ball possession and estimating the camera movement.
+The project called *MatchVision* allows tracking the ball, referees and players, treating players individually by ID and assigning them to a team, displaying ball possession and estimating the camera movement.

 <br />